rxcle/rxindi-support/help.md

 ${&PlacePicture,pictureFrame,string('Alt text')}
 ```

 Scripts must be in the CC ExtendScript format and use (only) statements that are compatible with the version of InDesign being used to process the document.
 The script must have either the `.js` or `.jsx` extension and be located in the same directory as the InDesign template document being processed, or in a `scripts` subfolder below the document being processed.
 Global scripts are _not_ considered.
-When referencing the script, the extension must be omitted and the casing must match that of the script filename exactly.
+When referencing the script, the extension must be omitted, and the casing must match that of the script filename exactly.

 From within the script, the global ExtendScript variables `app` and `document` are not available.
-Instead the `scriptArgs` object contains properties that are relevant to the context in which the scripts executes.
+Instead, the `scriptArgs` object contains properties that are relevant to the context in which the scripts executes.

 | Property   | Type                        | Description |
 |------------|-----------------------------|-------------|